-- Petition the Council on any matter as provided for in Part 3.9, including on excessive Council Tax risesand to request a referendum for an Elected Mayor form of governance. - Find out, from the Council, what major decisions are to be discussed by the Cabinet, individual Cabinet Members and employees and what decisions are likely to be taken by Cabinet in private and when - See reports and background papers, and any record of decisions made by the Council, Cabinet, Scrutiny, and Committees individual Cabinet Members and executive decisions made by employees (except personal and confidential information). - Complain to the Council about something the Council should have done that it has not done, something it should have done differently or something it has done that it should not have, through its complaints scheme. - Complain to the Ombudsman if they think the Council has not followed its procedures properly.
-However, they should only do this after using the Council's own complaints process. - Compliment the Council where the service they have received has been exceptionally good or speedy and which could help spread good practice across the Council. - Complain to the Council's Monitoring Officer if they have evidence which they think shows that a Councillor has not followed the Council's Code of Conduct for Elected and Co-opted Members. - Complain to the Council about any officers' actions or attitude. - Inspect the Council's accounts during the limited period of the audit each year and make their views known to the external auditor.
+- Access to the Constitution; - Attend all meetings of the Council, Cabinet, Scrutiny Boards, and its Committees except where exempt or confidential matters are being discussed (see Access to Information Procedure Rules in Part 3); - Petition the Council on any matter, including on excessive Council Tax rises: - Find out, from the Council, what major decisions are to be discussed by the Cabinet, individual Cabinet Members and employees and what decisions are likely to be taken by Cabinet in private and when; - See reports and background papers, and any record of decisions made by the Council, Cabinet, Scrutiny, and Committees individual Cabinet Members and executive decisions made by employees (except exempt and confidential information); - Complain to the Council about something the Council should have done that it has not done, something it should have done differently or something it has done that it should not have, through its complaints scheme; - Complain to the Ombudsman if they think the Council has not followed its procedures properly.
+However, they should only do this after using the Council's own complaints process; - Compliment the Council where the service they have received has been exceptionally good or speedy and which could help spread good practice across the Council; - Complain to the Council's Monitoring Officer if they have evidence which they think shows that a Councillor has not followed the Council's Code of Conduct for Elected and Co-opted Members; - Complain to the Council about any officers' actions or attitude; and - Inspect the Council's accounts during the limited period of the audit each year and make their views known to the external auditor.
 The period when accounts are open to inspection is publicised.

-1.14 Citizens' Responsibilities
+15. Citizens' Responsibilities

-Citizens must not be violent, abusive, or threatening to Councillors or employees and must not wilfully harm things owned by the Council, Councillors or employees.
+15.1 Citizens must not be violent, abusive, or threatening to Councillors or employees and must not wilfully harm things owned by the Council, Councillors or employees.

-1.15 Changes to the Constitution
+16. Changes to the Constitution

-The Constitution has been formally adopted by the Council.
-The Council will monitor and review the operation of the Constitution to ensure that the aims and principles of the Constitution are given full effect.

-The Monitoring Officer has authority to make minor amendments and corrections to the Constitution.
-The Leader may change Cabinet portfolios and delegations.

-The Cabinet Member (Community Safety and Equalities) may make recommendations on changes to the Constitution to the Council.

-Any other significant changes to the Council's decision-making arrangements and committee structure will need to be approved by the full Council, upon a simple majority vote, prior to implementation.
+- 16.1 The Constitution has been formally adopted by the Council.
+The Council will monitor and review the operation of the Constitution to ensure that the aims and principles of the Constitution are given full effect. - The Monitoring Officer has authority to make minor amendments and corrections to the Constitution.
+The Leader may change Cabinet portfolios and delegations. - 16.3 The Cabinet Member (Policing and Equalities) may make recommendations on changes to the Constitution to the Council. - Any other significant changes to the Council's decision-making arrangements and committee structure will need to be approved by the full Council, upon a simple majority vote, prior to implementation.

-1.16 Publication
+17. Publication

-- (a) The Monitoring Officer Chief Executive will give a printed copy of this Constitution to each Councillor upon delivery to him/her of that individual's declaration of acceptance of office on the Councillor first being elected to the Council. - (b) The Monitoring Officer Chief Executive will ensure that copies are available for inspection on the Council's website and at Council offices, libraries and other appropriate locations, and can be purchased by the local press and the public on payment of a reasonable fee. - (c) The Monitoring Officer Chief Executive will ensure that the summary of the Constitution is made widely available within the area and is updated as necessary.
+- (a) The Monitoring Officer will give a printed copy of this Constitution to each Councillor upon delivery to him/her of that individual's declaration of acceptance of office on the Councillor first being elected to the Council. - (b) The Monitoring Officer will ensure that copies are available for inspection on the Council's website and at Council offices and can be purchased by the local press and the public on payment of a reasonable fee. - (c) The Monitoring Officer will ensure that the summary of the Constitution is made widely available within the area and is updated as necessary.